-BIOFRAG uses a new methodological approach to delineate and characterise forest patches in a given forested landscape and to quantify the impact of forest fragmentation on biodiversity in the landscape.
+BIOFRAG uses a new methodological approach to delineate and characterise forest patches in a given forested landscape.
 Thereby, we avoid problems associated with metrics generated by FRAGSTAT such as collinearity between shape metrics, biased delineation of patches, and biased estimates of patch perimeter, an important component of shape metrics.

 - Employing the Watershed Algorithm to delineate patches and create ecologically meaningful fragments